tomvanbraeckel/yamcs.github.com/docs/studio/Navigator.md

 To create a new project, choose **File > New Project**, or right-click in the navigator and choose **New Project** from the pop-up menu.

 #### Importing Existing Projects
 To import an existing project, select **File > Import** and choose **Existing Projects into Workspace**.
-Navigate to the project's folder, and if Yamcs Studio recognizes it as a project you will be import it.
+Navigate to the project's folder, and if Yamcs Studio recognizes it as a project you will be able to import it.

 <div class="hint">
     Projects are just directories on your disk (usually under version control).
 Yamcs Studio recognizes existing projects by the metadata which is added under the hidden <tt>.metadata</tt> folder.
 This metadata includes project-specific preferences, as well as for example the name of the project.